-Avoidance of unjustified first mover advantage
+Avoidance advantage

-SMP operators may have an incentive to discriminate in favour of their own downstream arms.
-Alternative operators need assurance that, as downstream markets develop, suitable wholesale products will be available in time to permit them to offer a new, enhanced or cheaper downstream service (e.g. higher speed internet access) at the same time as the introduction by the SMP player.
+of SMP operators may have an incentive to unjustified first mover discriminate in favour of their own downstream arms.
+Alternative operators need assurance that, as downstream develop, suitable wholesale markets products will be available in time to permit them to offer a new, enhanced or cheaper downstream service (e.g. higher speed internet access) at the same time as the introduction by the SMP player.